 The area below the Tabs Bar is called the Status Bar; it shows the current status of the SMC.
-The left side of the Status Bar shows what server the SMC is running on (i.e. ca-to-willie), and whether its CMP Java Agent is connected to the CMP network.
-The table below shows what statuses that exist and their meaning:
+The left side of the Status Bar shows what server the SMC is running on (for example, ca-to-wi11ie), and whether its CMP Java Agent is connected to the CMP network.
+The table below shows the statuses that exist and their meaning: